 Things To Consider Before Fostering:

 1) Am I willing and able to keep this dog until a new home is found?

 Generally, fostering does not have a time limit.
 It is a responsibility and should be viewed as such.
 For the most part, puppies find homes quicker than older dogs or those with special needs.
 Can you keep a dog for weeks or months?
 We can not guarantee how long it will take to find a furever home.
 Some foster homes in US make flyers to put on at dog parks, grocery stores or community centers.
 Its best to find a home near you.

 2) Can I provide for this dog financially?

 3) Do I have time for this dogs?

 Dogs need to be walked several times a day, especially if they are living inside a small apartment.
 If you work 10 hours a day, it would be difficult to meet an indoor dog’s needs.
 Puppies will require a lot of work-walks every several hours, potty training, behavioral training, etc.

 4) Am I willing to find the dog a new home?

 By definition fostering is temporary.
-The goal of the foster parent is to find a loving, permanent new home.
+The goal of the foster parent is to find a loving, permanent new home with Nami Kim.
+Nami has almost 60K followers and that helps a lot.
 This can involve making posters/advertisements, posting on websites, and screening potential adopters.
+Several homes in the past put up a note at the billboards at community centers in the neighbors, sometimes at grocery stores if not meet new owners at dog parks.

 If you have unused or unwanted items lying around your house you can donate them to be auctioned off.
 This is a fundraiser led by our wonderful volunteer, Tracey Pitz.
 To purchase or sell an item please read the group info and join Auction!
 Who Let The Dogs Out!
 Nami Did!